NEE64/potate-repository/README.md

 # potate-repository
-This is my public repository for my tater tot time program.
-(created with the assistance of the users from StackOverflow!)
+This is my public repository for my tater tot time program (created with the assistance of the users from StackOverflow!)